hardenedlinux/harbian-qa/syzkaller/kstate_resource.md

 ```
 CFLAGS_*.o = -Xclang -load -Xclang PATH_TO_YOUR_PASS.so -fno-discard-value-names
 ```
 to Makefile for the object file you need to instrument it.
-The kernel state id is the hash of structure name and field name.
+The kernel state id is the crc of file name, structure name and field name.
 If you want track the whole kernel, try to add the mentioned CFLAGS to kcov-flag-$(CONFIG_CC_HAS_SANCOV_TRACE_PC).

 ### Implement the instrument function in kernel